Blizzard26/knxTools/Readme.md

 Main File: [org.openhab.support.knx2openhab.Main](src/main/java/org/openhab/support/knx2openhab/Main.java)

 ### How to use it
 #### Step 1.
-Create you KNX Project in ETS5 ;)
+Create your KNX Project in ETS5 ;)

 As ETS5/KNX and OpenHAB are working fundamentally different, you need to follow a few rules here:
-* For each Thing you want to have in OpenHAB you need to create a function in your KNX Project and add the corresponding Group Addresses to it.
+* For each Thing you want to have in OpenHAB, you need to create a function in your KNX Project and add the corresponding Group Addresses to it.
 * Each Function needs to have a type key followed by a unique name set as ID.
 E.g. `TYPEKEY My Thing Name`
 * Group Addresses need to follow a (more or less) fixed naming suffix Schema per Thing/Function type.
 (See Step 3)